MrDanielHarka/learning/data-structures.md

 	- Peek: Peek() Shows the very front object (in head).
 	- Contains: Contains(Object) Shows if "Object" is in the queue.
 - Big(O) - Accessing: O(n), Searching: O(n), Inserting: O(1), Deleting: O(1).

+### Linked List

+- Sequential Access Linear Data Structure: Every element is a separate object called a **Node**, which has 2 parts:
+	- The **data**
+	- The **reference** (or pointer) which points to the next **Node** in the list.
+- Node:
+	- Data: **Strings**, **Integers** and **Booleans**.
+	- Reference/pointer: The next Node in the Linked List.
+- Visualization:
+	- Head Node: Data + Ref. to 2nd Node.
+	- 2nd Node: Data + Ref. to 3rd Node.
+	- 3rd Node: Data + Ref. to n-th Node.
+	- N-th Node: Data + Ref. to Tail Node.
+	- Tail Node: Data + Ref. "null".
+- Adding and removing Nodes.
+	- Head:
+		- Adding: We can just add a new Node to the start and link it to the 2nd one.
+Then it will be the first one.
+		- Removing: When we take the first Node and point it to "null", then it will be cut off from the others and will be exiled from the Linked List.
+2nd will now be the Head(1st).
+	- Middle:
+		- Adding: New Node's pointer will point to the next one, and the one before should point to the new Node.
+		- Removing: Point the Node which is before to the Node which is after the Node, that we would like to remove.
+The actual Node should be pointed to "null".
+	- Tail:
+		- Adding: We make a new Node, point it to "null" and point the former tail Node, to the new one.
+		- Removing: We point the previous Node and the one we would like to remove to "null".
+- Big(O) - Accessing: O(n), Searching: O(n), Inserting: O(n) or O(1), Deleting: O(n) or O(1).

+### Doubly-Linked List

+- Similar to Linked Lists, but able to traverse both **forwards** and **backwards** using pointers.
+- It has 3 parts:
+	- The **data**
+	- The **reference** (or pointer) which points to the next **Node** in the list.
+	- The **reference** (or pointer) which points to the previous **Node** in the list.
+- Big(O) - Accessing: O(n), Searching: O(n), Inserting: O(n) or O(1), Deleting: O(n) or O(1).